edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 ## 1. Abstract

 Edamame is a distributed load testing framework for testing messaging applications and collaboration tools that use both HTTP and WebSocket services.
 It is built for medium-sized companies that need to support up to 200k concurrently connected users.
-Edamame collects and displays client-side metrics in real-time, which provides developers deep insight into their systems.
-The provided ability to dynamically start and stop tests makes Edamame safe to run in either a staging or production environment.
+Edamame collects client-side metrics and displays data in near real-time, which provides developers deep insight into their systems.
+The ability to dynamically start and stop tests makes Edamame safe to run in either a staging or production environment.

 Creating a load tester with these features comes with a unique set of challenges.
 First, the load tester needs to test the target system with multiple protocols in tandem and ensure that the concerns of different protocols are thoroughly addressed.
 Second, the kind of traffic medium-sized companies need to simulate requires a distributed architecture, which adds significant complexity to the tool.
-Third, providing client-side metrics in real-time means systems need to be in place to collect, process, store, and visualize these metrics in a performant way.
+Third, providing client-side metrics in near real-time means systems need to be in place to collect, process, store, and visualize data in a performant way.

 Edamame provided an open-source, easy-to-use, plug-and-play solution to the above challenges.